DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 > [!NOTE]
 > DevExpress AI-powered extensions follow the "bring your own key" principle.
 DevExpress does not offer a REST API and does not ship any built-in LLMs/SLMs.
 You need an active Azure/Open AI subscription to obtain the REST API endpoint, key, and model deployment name.
 These variables must be specified at application startup to register AI clients and enable DevExpress AI-powered Extensions in your application.

-Add the following code to the *Program.cs* file to register the AI Services and an [OpenAI Assistant](https://platform.openai.com/docs/assistants/overview) in your application:
+Add the following code to the *Program.cs* file to register AI Services and an [OpenAI Assistant](https://platform.openai.com/docs/assistants/overview) in your application:

 ```cs
 using Azure.AI.OpenAI;